Why You Will Love This Easy Sweet Dinner Roll Recipe

 - Rapid Rise Yeast Means Less Waiting By using rapid rise (or fast-acting) yeast, you significantly shorten the time needed for the dough to rise without sacrificing texture.
 This simple swap turns what is often an all-day project into a recipe that is ready in under two hours, making it ideal for busy weeknights.

-- The Microwave Proofing Hack Yeast loves a warm and humid environment to do its best work.
+- The Microwave Proofing Yeast loves a warm and humid environment to do its best work.
 Using your microwave (turned off!) as a proofing box protects the dough from cold drafts and traps the necessary heat.
 This trick ensures a consistent rise even if your kitchen is chilly.

 - Even Baking Through Rotation Home ovens often have hot spots that can lead to uneven browning.
 This method instructs you to rotate the baking sheet halfway through the cooking time.
 This small step guarantees that every roll comes out golden brown and delicious.